oxyplot/oxyplot/.github/CONTRIBUTING.md

 ## Suggesting new features

-Please use the [discussion forums](https://oxyplot.userecho.com/) or add it directly in the issue tracker in the same way as bug reports.
+First, search the issue tracker to see if the feature is already there.

+Wait for some feedback before starting to work on something that might not be merged in the end.

 ## Create your own fork